psychemedia/sin-eater-resources/resources/GUABG_guavas_tinner-baring-gould.md

 The miner, unwilling to object to anything that might be asked of him, answered: "I will do what is required, but I demand first that I may be directed on my way to Yealm Steps.
 I have a long stretch of moor to make this night."

-"Well," said the same woman in reply, '' us'll take care for that.
+"Well," said the same woman in reply, "us'll take care for that.
 For sure certain the little maid can guide'y to Childe's Cross, and from there you can get along o' your self.
 But first you must eat the soul-cake, and so tak' the dead man's sins on ye.
 'Taint a terrible lot — he were a main gude man."

 The woman took up a broad saffron cake that lay on the dead man's breast, broke it, and passed it across the coffin to Guavas.

 He received the portion and ate some mouthfuls, whilst all the company looked on in silence.
 Then the same woman passed to him a bowl of spirits across the coffin, and Guavas gratefully drank it.
 When he had done, all present raised a cry, and threw at him sticks, cinders, whatever they could lay hold of, and he was hustled on all sides and thrust out of the door.